Coming October 7, 2025

 It’s 1982 in Bailey Springs, Alabama, where secrets aren’t just whispered—they’re baked right into the biscuits.

-Trudy Abernathy has kept her head down since high school when folks blamed her for star-quarterback Jimmie Beaumont’s tragic demise.
-Now engaged to a blue-blood politician, Haskel Moody, Trudy’s back in the spotlight—especially after taking a job teaching chemistry to save Haskel’s campaign for mayor.
+Now engaged to a blue-blood politician, Haskel Moody, Trudy’s back in the spotlight—especially after taking a job teaching chemistry to save his campaign for mayor.

-A laugh-out-loud romp with a scootch of Southern magic, Leta Pearl’s Love Biscuits confirms that true love—like the best biscuits—takes a little heat to rise.
+A laugh-out-loud romp with a scootch of Southern magic, Leta Pearl’s Love Biscuits confirms that true love—like the best biscuits—takes some heat to rise.

 My debut novel is on the way, and I couldn’t be more excited.